 About the OSTP Internship Program

 Thank you for your interest in the White House Office of Science and Technology Policy (OSTP) Internship Program.
 Serving as an OSTP Intern provides a unique opportunity to work closely with senior White House officials and science and technology (S&T) policy analysts in OSTP's topic-based divisions (Division internship), or on OSTP's legal team (Legal internship).

 Applicants are encouraged to apply for one of three terms (Fall, Spring, or Summer), each term lasting no more than 90 days.
-These positions are without compensation; however, you may be eligible to receive academic credit from your college or university.
+These positions are without compensation; however, students may be eligible to receive academic credit from their respective college or university.
 To help defray the costs of commuting to OSTP, student interns may be eligible to receive a public transit subsidy from OSTP.
 In addition, applicants may contact educational and other non-profit organizations to apply for funding or housing assistance.
 Please see our How to Apply and Frequently Asked Questions pages for more information on program requirements, application timelines, and links to the online application form.